By Daniel Nkado.

-Gay men prefer masculinity or a good performance of it!
+Gay men prefer masculine behaviour or a good performance of it!

 Both in gay dating and regular community life, phrases like “masc4masc” or “no fems” remain common, reinforcing the rejection and exclusion of effeminate men.